What is Heavy Copper PCB Fabrication and Manufacturing?2022-09-10

 Heavy copper PCBs are often made by plating or etching.
 The primary objective is to thicken the copper on the walls and in the plated holes.
-Heavy copper PCB fabrication isn’t impossible to imagine.
-However, special etching and plating processes are required to maintain the additional copper thickness on heavy copper PCBs.
+Thick copper PCB fabrication isn’t impossible to imagine.
+However, special etching and plating processes are required to maintain the additional copper thickness on copper PCBs.

 For the manufacture of large copper PCBs, standard etching methods are suboptimal.
 Over-etched edges and ragged corners are typical results of conventional etching techniques.
 Manufacturers of printed circuit boards (PCBs) today use cutting-edge etching and plating techniques to ensure perfectly straight edges.

 PCBs made from heavy copper are electroplated during manufacture.
 As a result, the PTH walls on the PCB will be strengthened.
 The layer count is reduced and the impedance distribution is simplified using this method.
 So the strength of the plated holes in printed circuit boards (PCBs) can degrade after being subjected to multiple cycles in the manufacturing process.